corporeal-snow-albatross-5/Methanogen-Comparison-Phylogenetic-Tree/README.md

 This pipeline uses conda installs for all of the bioinformatic programs.
 For information on how to set up conda on your local computer see here: https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-python

 ## Step 1.
-Grab the NSHQ4/Methanobacterium/Methanocalculus natronophilus genomes off of the google drive (They are uploaded to this repo for easy access)
+Grab the NSHQ4/Methanobacterium/Lost City MAGS/Methanocalculus natronophilus genomes off of the google drive (They are uploaded to this repo for easy access under "methanogen_MAGs.zip")
 ```
 NSHQ14B.bins.3.fasta
 NSHQ14B.bins.4.fasta